Master of Missional Leadership

-- 36cps elective units from the fields of EM / PC / DM / PE
+- 36cps elective units from the fields of EM / PC / DE / PE

 Level 8-9 electives:

 - Between 24-48 cps elective units.

-Units in this course are completed at Level 7 and above, including no more than 60cps Level 7, and including at least 36cps at Level 9.
+Units in this course are completed at Level 8 and above, including at least 60cps at Level 9.

-- Graduates of an ACT BMin or BTh or equivalent are eligible to receive advanced standing for up to 60cps of Level 7 units in the course based on units completed in their previous degree, with the remainder of the course to be completed at Level 8-9.
+- Graduates of an ACT BMin or BTh or equivalent are eligible to receive advanced standing for up to 48cps, with the remainder of the course to be completed at Level 8-9.
 Candidature periods will be reduced according to the volume of advanced standing granted.

 - Graduates of an AQF level 8 or 9 award in Ministry or Theology are eligible to receive advanced standing for up to 96cps based on volume of the studies in the previous award (ie graduates of a Graduate Certificate would receive NA000-048, graduates of a Graduate Diploma or Masters Degree would receive NA000-096), with the remainder of the course to be completed at Level 8-9.
 Candidature periods will be reduced according to the volume of advanced standing granted.